-- You can't produce sufficient documents regarding your immigration status.
+- You cannot produce sufficient documents regarding your immigration status.

 - Your referral slip shows falsified information.

-- You're under 26 years old and can't produce a certified copy of your birth certificate.
+- you are under 26 years old and cannot produce a certified copy of your birth certificate.

 Note that if you presently have a work card, any of the above circumstances could also cause it to be revoked.
 If you have an outstanding warrant in Nevada, you should retain counsel right away to try to get rid of it before your employer finds out about it.

-It depends on whether you're applying to work in the gaming industry or not:
+It depends on whether you are applying to work in the gaming industry or not: